-The Pleistocene rewilding concept is as intriguing as it is controversial.
-At its heart it is an ecological movement with good intentions.
+Pleistocene rewilding is as intriguing as it is controversial.
+At its heart, it is an ecological movement with good intentions.
 In practice, it may be unrealistic and even dangerous.

-Few people would argue that working to improve the environment is a bad thing.
-This is particularly true when a habitat or species has been negatively impacted as a result of human activity.
+Few people would argue that working to improve the environment is bad.
+This is particularly true when a habitat or species has been negatively impacted due to human activity.